javascript-obfuscator/javascript-obfuscator/readme.md

 #####`unicodeArray` option must be enabled

-For the better understanding of a code, during each obfuscation all literal values are stored in array as Unicode code sequence.
-This option will rotate all values inside array on a random value during obfuscation of code, and insert inside source code helper function which will rotate array values back to their original indexes.
+This option will rotate all values inside `unicodeArray` on a random value during obfuscation of code, and insert inside source code helper function which will rotate array values back to their original indexes.

 This option affects only a visual code organisation, because we can easily get original array during debug process.